 Please note, the test date for the TSA has been moved to Thursday 4 November 2021.

-The Thinking Skills Assessment is divided into two parts: a 90-minute, multiple-choice Thinking Skills Assessment and a 30-minute writing task.
+The Thinking Skills Assessment is a computer-based test which is divided into two parts: a 90-minute, multiple-choice Thinking Skills Assessment and a 30-minute writing task.

 If you are applying for one of the following courses you will be required to take both sections of the TSA: Experimental Psychology, Geography, Human Sciences, Philosophy, Politics and Economics, and Psychology, Philosophy and Linguistics.